sashadmitrieva96/whiteboard/README.md

 ```

 #### Comments
+Single line comments in whiteboard begin with a single hash `#`...

 ```
 # One fish, two fish, red fish, blue fish
 ```
+...while multi-line comments begin and end with a double hash `##`.

 ```
 ## If you are reading this: HELP